MHJahanbakhsh/notes/TypeScript.md

     super(color) //whenever we call a constructor in a child class we are REQUIRED to call the construcotr of the parent class too. to do so we HAVE TO call `super`
     }
 }
+// so essentially `super` is a refrence to constructor method of the parent class

 const ford = new Car(4,'blue')
 ```